ourzora/mint-page-template/contracts/README.md

 ## Example contract & testing

-Your main contract lives within `contracts/YOURCONTRACT.sol`.
+Your main contract lives within `contracts/YourContract.sol`.

-All references to "YOURCONTRACT" should be changed to the name of your own project.
+All references to "YourContract" should be changed to the name of your own project.
-The filename itself isn't referenced within the rest of the code, the actual definitions within `contracts/YOURCONTRACT.sol` are the important parts to change.
+The filename itself isn't referenced within the rest of the code, the actual definitions within `contracts/YourContract.sol` are the important parts to change.

 These appear within:
-1. `contracts/YOURCONTRACT.sol` (lines: 18,38)
+1. `contracts/YourContract.sol` (lines: 18,38)
 2. `test/test.js` (lines: 4,13)
 3. `scripts/deploy-testnet.js` (line: 6)
 4. `scripts/deploy.js` (line: 7)